jsaxongw/halo-examples/python/README.md

-Sure, here's a simple README file that provides instructions on how to edit the script, install dependencies, and run it:

----

 # API Call Script

 This Python script makes a call to an API endpoint with basic authentication, uploads a binary file, and saves the response files to a specified directory.